erdogant/PhotoSenseAI/docs/source/Examples.rst

 On my machine (32GB internal memory), this amount of images is clearly the limit of what can be analyzed.
-One way to keep on going it to lower the thumbnail resolution to 64 in the configurations to prevent out-of-memory issues.
+One way to keep going is to lower the thumbnail resolution to 64 in the configurations to prevent out-of-memory issues.
-However, when doing so, the low resolution images will have negative impact on the accuracy of the clustering results.
+However, when doing so, the low-resolution images will have a negative impact on the accuracy of the clustering results.
-After waiting a couple of minutes, the thumbnails were loaded and could cluster on **Picture Content** in Step 3.
+After waiting a couple of minutes, the thumbnails were loaded and could be clustered on **Picture Content** in Step 3.

 .. |figE2| image:: ../figs/caltech_load.png